 Financial Opportunity Centers (FOC)

-The FOC model focuses on improving the financial bottom line for low-to moderate-income families and helping people change their financial behavior in a way that encourages a long-term commitment to increasing income, decreasing expenses, building credit, and acquiring assets.
-The key elements for a successful FOC include:
+“The FOC model focuses on improving the financial bottom line for low-to moderate-income families and helping people change their financial behavior in a way that encourages a long-term commitment to increasing income, decreasing expenses, building credit, and acquiring assets.”

 Neighborhood Allies serves as the funding and technical assistance provider for these centers locally, and brings training in best practices, guidance in the launch process, access to local and national funding relationships, promotions and communications, and shared data management software to track outcomes.
 Funding received from the Hillman Foundation, the Buhl Foundation, the Roy A. Hunt Foundation, and LISC were combined to support the opening of three centers:

-- FOCs At Work On The Ground: Mon Valley Initiative
+- Mon Valley Initiative